 - Perry Lane Hotel – Stunning accommodation that fits right in with the historic district theme.

 - Holiday Inn Express – Featuring a rooftop swimming pool with city views and a daily buffet breakfast.

-Don’t wait too long if you have already decided to visit the beautiful city of Savannah!
+Don’t wait too long deciding where to stay in Savannah!
 It’s quite a popular town, and accommodations are selling out fast – the best deals just might be on their way out!
 If you’re continuing to travel around Georgia, check out my post on Airbnbs in Atlanta.